wjohnsaunders/DuenderMods/EMS Panel/README.md

 https://www.printables.com/model/558357-ft-ems-mounts-repository

-Not that there is no upper lid for the electronis bay, I was thinking a sheet of Acrylic with a cutout or two for  fans.
+Note that there is no upper lid for the electronis bay, I was thinking a sheet of Acrylic with a cutout or two for fans.
 The hexagon holes in the EMS panel will allow cooling air to pass out from underneath the Duender.

 ## Printing